Average speed or point-to-point cameras continue to increase their presence on our roads, but are they actually fairer than multiple speed cameras?

 They also only fine the motorist for their average extra speed, not their maximum speed, which is a lower offence.

-UPDATE: It has since been pointed out that average-speed cameras in South Australia can issue up to three fines as the cameras are also fixed-speed cameras.
+UPDATE: It has since been pointed out that average-speed cameras in Victoria and South Australia can issue up to three fines as the cameras are also fixed-speed cameras.
 So you could be fined for the average excessive speed and excessive speeds as you pass each camera.

 Average speed cameras also detect motorists driving and riding unregistered or stolen vehicles, or unlicensed motorists.
 Mobile and fixed cameras do not have this functionality.